mm6/ethereum-lab3-hardhat/README.md

 ## Part B. Leave the server running and deploy an ERC20 token contract and interact with it via MetaMask.

+Ethereum goes beyond a simple payment network and provides smart contracts.
+Smart contracts are Turing complete and so we must pay for any gas that is used.

+MetaMask allows us to interact (in a limited way) with an ERC-20 token service.

-12. Within the directory Lab3_MetaMask, create a new subdirectory named contracts.
+13. Within the directory Lab3_MetaMask, create a new subdirectory named contracts.
 Within contracts, [create this smart contract named MyAdvancedToken.sol](../../blob/master/Lab3PartB/MyAdvancedToken.sol).
 This contract has a fallback function to handle ETH being sent by MetaMask.

-13. Aside from the fallback function, this is the same contract that we explored in Lab2.
+14. Aside from the fallback function, this is the same contract that we explored in Lab2.

-14. Using Node Package Execute (npx), compile the code with the following command.
+15. Using Node Package Execute (npx), compile the code with the following command.
 We do this in the directory just above the contracts directory.

 Note that this command will download the appropriate compiler.